JoeLumbley/File-Explorer/README.md

 <img width="1266" height="662" alt="051" src="https://github.com/user-attachments/assets/1ec25af2-62d5-4877-a9d6-4210342ae4e3" />

-Absolutely — and since you’re building tools that *teach*, here’s a diagram that makes recursion feel visual, intuitive, and almost story‑like.
-No images involved — just clean, GitHub‑friendly ASCII that shows exactly how your `CopyDirectory` routine walks the tree.

 ---

 # 🌳 **Recursion Flow Diagram for `CopyDirectory`**

+Here’s a diagram that makes recursion feel visual, intuitive, and almost story‑like.
+This shows exactly how your `CopyDirectory` routine walks the tree.

 Imagine your folder structure looks like this: